-Visitors to Southern Spain can look forward to a whole new kind of beachside bliss, with the arrival of Ikos Andalusia, the new upscale resort that is set to open in April 2021, writes Andrew Forbes (The Luxury Editor).
+Visitors to Southern Spain can look forward to a whole new kind of beachside bliss, with the arrival of Ikos Andalusia, the new upscale resort that opens May 17, 2021, writes Andrew Forbes (The Luxury Editor).

 So, get planning your next holiday, and yes, definitely start getting excited; as I’ve been lucky enough to have had a sneak peek at this magnificent resort and it’s really special!